molpopgen/fwdpp/doc/md/policies.md

                                          Only remove lost mutations
       				       */
       				       std::bind(KTfwd::mutation_remover(),_1,0));
           //Clean up the mutations list.
-This also resets ``checked'' in each mutation to zero,
+This also resets "checked'' in each mutation to zero,
-          //which is that ``internal detail'' referred to above
+          //which is that "internal detail'' referred to above
           //We don't removed fixed mutations b/c this is a quantitative trait simulation KTfwd::remove_lost(&mutations,&lookup,generation);
 ~~~